Ambrose of Milan

 Who was Ambrose of Milan?

-Saint Ambrose (340 – 397 A.D.), was an archbishop of Milan who became one of the most influential ecclesiastical figures of the 4th century.
-He was one of the four original doctors of the Church.
-He is patron saint of Milan.
+Ambrose of Milan, also known as Saint Ambrose, was an archbishop of Milan who became one of the most influential Christian figures of the 4th century.
+He was born in 340 and died in 397.
+Ambrose was one of the four original doctors of the Church and the patron saint of Milan.

 There is a legend that as an infant, a swarm of bees settled on his face while he lay in his cradle, leaving behind a drop of honey.
 His father considered this a sign of his future eloquence and honeyed tongue.
-For this reason, bees and beehives often appear in the saint's symbology.
+For this reason, bees and beehives often appear in the saint's symbology and have been used elsewhere as Christian symbols.

 After the early death of his father, Ambrose followed his father's career.
 He was educated in Rome, studying literature, law, and rhetoric.
 Praetor Probus first gave him a place in the council and then in about 372 made him consular prefect or "Governor" of Liguria and Emilia, with headquarters at Milan, which was then (beside Rome) the second capital in Italy.